-So when it comes to content, quality is non-negotiable — today’s search engines are far too sophisticated to be tricked into providing users with low-quality content.
+So when it comes to content, quality is non-negotiable — today’s search engines are simply too sophisticated to be tricked into providing users with low-quality content.

 So, it makes sense to do some keyword research before choosing a topic for your content.
-What are people searching for that you can provide?
+What relevant information are people searching for that you can provide?